NTC09/Using-Tailscale-with-Parsec-Moonlight-and-a-VPS/README.md

 sudo iptables -t nat -A PREROUTING -p udp --dport 9000 -j DNAT --to-destination 100.64.0.3:9000
 ```

 In here, "udp" is the protocol.
-Some case it will be "tcp"
+Some case it will be "tcp"</br>
-"9000" is the port number
+"9000" is the port number</br>
 "100.64.0.3" is the Host PC ip address used in Tailscale